Proficient Graph Neural Network Design by Accumulating Knowledge on Large Language Models: Introduction

-Achieving \textit{proficiency} in designing data-aware models thus demands far more than general LLM-based model design methods, which calls for \textit{a meta-level capability to systematically accumulate, interpret, and apply fine-grained, data-specific design knowledge}.
-Humans, akin to training a new Ph.D. student, face substantial hurdles in accumulating this complex knowledge, often undergoing a lengthy learning process to design tailored models \textit{proficiently}.
-Meta-based AutoML methods represent initial efforts toward this goal computationally, seeking transferable insights across tasks via learned task embeddings~\citep{you2020design,achille2019task2vec,le2022fisher} or surrogate predictors~\citep{wen2020neural,white2021powerful}.
-These methods, however, often rely on simple, predefined meta-features that may fail to generalize robustly when facing complex data diversity, thus bending the current automation trend.
-Extending this concept to graphs, AutoTransfer~\citep{autotransfer} has made the first promising strides by creating task-model repositories and embedding-based knowledge transfers to improve search efficiency.
-Nonetheless, it remains limited by predefined task embeddings and the rigid aggregation of prior tasks into random search, insufficiently capturing the fine-grained, graph-aware meta-knowledge documented in the vast graph learning literature~\citep{you2020design,wang2023message}.
-To overcome these limitations, we propose DesiGNN, a knowledge-centered and proficiency-oriented framework for the automated design of data-aware GNNs for unseen tasks.
-DesiGNN systematically converts past model design experiences into structured, fine-grained knowledge priors that are well fitted to meta-learning with LLMs, novelly bridging the long-standing gap between unseen graph understanding and known effective architecture patterns in graph application research.
-To address the observed \textit{external} noise from descriptive inputs and the \textit{inherent} variability in graph properties, DesiGNN constructs an empirically validated meta-level understanding about graph-GNN-performance from benchmarks and adaptively aligns key properties with graph-specific insights elicited from the graph learning literature, using LLMs as knowledge aligners to enhance the constructed meta-knowledge.
+To address these limitations, we propose DesiGNN, a knowledge-centered and proficiency-oriented framework for the automated design of data-aware GNNs for unseen tasks.
+DesiGNN systematically converts past model design experiences into structured, fine-grained knowledge priors well suited to meta-learning with LLMs, thereby novelly bridging the long-standing gap between unseen graph understanding and known effective architecture patterns in graph application research.
+To address the observed \textit{external} noise from descriptive inputs and the \textit{inherent} variability in graph properties, DesiGNN constructs an empirically validated meta-level understanding of graph-GNN-performance from benchmarks and adaptively aligns key properties with graph-specific insights elicited from the graph learning literature, using LLMs as knowledge aligners to enhance the constructed meta-knowledge.
 This hybridization of empirical knowledge and LLM-guided reasoning empowers DesiGNN to deliver immediate, data-aware model proposals without any training, efficiently refine these architectures based on accumulated insights, and ultimately deliver superior performance with minimal computational overhead.
-Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We empirically identify two key limitations in current LLM-based GNN design approaches: the detrimental \textit{external} noise from descriptive inputs and the \textit{inherent} gap in fine-grained design knowledge.
-Motivated by these insights, we propose a knowledge-centered framework that enhances meta-level \textit{proficiency} in designing tailored, data-aware GNNs for unseen tasks by systematically accumulating, interpreting, and applying fine-grained meta-knowledge. \item To account for the \textit{inherent} variability of graph properties to GNN performance, DesiGNN aligns empirical property filtering from extensive benchmarks with adaptive elicitation of literature insights via LLMs, constructing a solid meta-knowledge between graph topological properties and high-performing GNN architectures.
-This enables DesiGNN to \textit{proficiently} deliver immediate, data-aware GNN recommendations without any direct training on the unseen datasets. \item Extensive experiments across 8 benchmarks and 3 out-of-distribution datasets demonstrate that DesiGNN delivers initial GNN proposals ranking in the top 5.77\% of all possible architectures within seconds.
+Our contributions are as follows: \begin{itemize}[leftmargin=*] \item We empirically identify two key limitations in current LLM-based GNN design approaches: the \textit{external} noise from descriptive inputs and the \textit{inherent} gap in fine-grained design knowledge.
+Motivated by these insights, we propose a knowledge-centered framework that enhances meta-level \textit{proficiency} in designing tailored, data-aware GNNs for unseen tasks by systematically accumulating, interpreting, and applying fine-grained meta-knowledge. \item To account for the \textit{inherent} variability of graph properties on GNN performance, DesiGNN aligns empirical property filtering from extensive benchmarks with adaptive elicitation of literature insights via LLMs, building a solid meta-knowledge between graph topology and high-performing GNN architectures.
+This enables DesiGNN to \textit{proficiently} deliver immediate, data-aware GNN recommendations without any training on the unseen data. \item Extensive experiments across 3 out-of-distribution datasets and 8 benchmarks demonstrate that DesiGNN delivers initial GNN proposals ranking in the top 5.77\% of all possible architectures within seconds.
 Moreover, its knowledge-driven refinement strategy rapidly optimizes these initial suggestions, consistently outperforming automated methods in both performance and efficiency. \end{itemize}